Russia: Several dead after university shooting in Siberia | DW | 20.09.2021

 Students and staff locked themselves in the rooms, and the university urged those who could leave campus to do so.
 Some reportedly fled through windows.

-The perpetrator, who is still unidentified, used a "traumatic" firearm, according to the Perm State University press service.
+The perpetrator, who was an 18-year-old student at the university, used a "traumatic" firearm, according to the Perm State University press service.
 Such guns are designed to fire non-lethal rubber or plastic projectiles, but can be modified to fire other ammunition.

-There was no immediate information on the gunman's possible motivation.
+The student had earlier posted a social media photo of himself posing with a rifle, helmet and ammunition.

+"I've thought about this for a long time, it's been years and I realized the time had come to do what I dreamt of," he said on a social media account attributed to him that was later taken down.

+He indicated his actions had nothing to do with politics or religion but were motivated by hatred.

 It wasn't immediately clear whether the victims sustained injuries from the shooting or from trying to escape the building.
-Reported figures range from six to 14 people injured.
-Local police were on their way to the site of the incident, state news agency Tass reported.
+Reported figures for injuries range from six to 14 people injured.
+Earlier media footage from the scene showed students jumping from first-floor windows to escape the building, landing heavily on the ground before running to safety.

+"There were about 60 people in the classroom.
+We closed the door and barricaded it with chairs," student Semyon Karyakin told Reuters..

 Russia's Investigate Committee has opened a murder probe into the aftermath of the incident.
 Russia has strict restrictions on civilian firearm ownership, but some categories of guns are available for purchase for hunting and self defense.